 - Go to the zoo

-As we near the end of the year, we find ourselves finishing up some chapters and units without time to start and finish another one.
+As many families near the end of the year, they find themselves finishing up some chapters and units without time to start and finish another one.
 This is the perfect time to do a cumulative review.
-I think this is also where you want to do the fun stuff as much as possible:
+Try some of these hands-on review ideas:

 - Build models